poc-cookies/spring-boot-web/README.md

 ## Logging

 In addition to the console output, logs are written to the `app.log` file.
-Log file destination is controlled by `logging.file.name` of Spring Boot Application.
+Log file destination is controlled by `logging.file.name` property of Spring Boot Application.

 To get more information on how to customize logging click here [Logging](https://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/html/spring-boot-features.html#boot-features-logging)